Do you want to explore learnings from failed software projects’ case studies to prevent your software from facing the same failures?

 6b.
 IT architecture

-Choose an architecture pattern that suits your functional and non-functional requirements and delivers the best user experience.
+Choose an architecture pattern that suits your functional and non-functional requirements and delivers the best user experience without a software glitch.
 There are several popular architecture patterns, e.g.:

 - Layered (n-tier);